-When entrepreneurs take space in our serviced office Perth they are looking for a compact all-in-one solution to their immediate or temporary office space needs.
+When entrepreneurs are looking for a compact all-in-one solution to their immediate or temporary office space needs.
 Keeping their space requirements to one office usually means they will outsource administration or mundane repetitive jobs to subcontractors.

 It makes sense to outsource or use subcontractors for flexibility and budget control.
-When large projects finish, the business monthly overheads are once again reduced to the one serviced office.
 There is no point in having full-time staff on the payroll if they can outsource or out-task their projects.

 Website Management Needs a Team